ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-### Responding to Challenges
+### Responding to DNSName Challenges

-To prove control of the identifier and receive authorization, the client needs to
+To prove control of a DNS Name and receive authorization, the client needs to
 respond with information to complete the challenges.
 To do this, the client
 updates the authorization object received from the server by filling in any
 required information in the elements of the "challenges" dictionary.
 (This is